BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

  - `char16_t`: Used for 2-byte character sets such as UTF-16.
  - `char32_t`: Used for 4-byte character sets such as UTF-32.

+A character literal is declared by enclosing the specific character within a set of single quotations (').

 ### Boolean Types

 Booleans use the `bool` type and simply store `true` or `false`.
 They are usually the result of some sort of comparison expression.